vadim-fridman/portfolio-yandex-practicum/10_ML_Sklearn_Forcast_And_Prediction__Gym_Chaine_Churn_Rate/readme.md

 ## Forecasts and Prediction (Machine learning)

-Please note that for legal reasons I can't publish the datasets and full project description.
+Please note that for legal reasons I can't publish the datasets and the full project description.

 | Project name | Description | Libraries used |
 | :---------------------- | :---------------------- | :---------------------- |